Volunteer and Membership Information

 Local Boards normally meet once a month at a location within the chapter boundaries (day/time varies by region) to discuss fundraising initiatives and promotion ideas, and to approve awards to Tipsters recommended by law enforcement.

 A provincial meeting (which includes 2 representatives from each chapter and the Provincial Executive) is held every quarter in Fredericton, NB.
-A three day Annual Training Conference is held each year in October, where the general membership meet, elections are held, and training seminars given.
+An Annual Training Conference is held each year in October, where the general membership meet, elections are held, and training seminars given.

 Board membership is a commitment of far more than just time.
 Members must give of their energy, talents, and creativity.
 Crime Stoppers is a charitable organization: Board members are not paid.
 Their hard work reflects a belief in the philosophy of the program: helping solve crimes and a desire to see justice done.